pasqal-io/pasqal-cloud/pasqal-cloud/README.md

 #### Job-level sequence

-When each job needs its own sequence, you can specify a different `serialized_sequence` for each job instead of providing one at the batch level.
+Jobs can define their own `serialized_sequence`, which overrides the batch-level sequence.
 This is useful when you want to run different quantum programs in the same batch.

 ```python
 # Create jobs with their own sequences